CodeforAustralia/vhs/README.md

 #### To Receive Notification
 To receive sample SMS and email notification go to the following URL<br/>
 <a href="">https://&lt;your instance&gt;/notification</a>.<br/>
-The notification will be sent to the logged in user.
+The notification will be sent to the logged-in user.

 #### Email Notifications